A Spanish around-the-world cyclist has released a gripping account of the moment he came under attack and was hit by shrapnel while crossingPakistan.

 Pakistani officials told AFP last month that a Spanish cyclist had been attacked by gunmen as he entered Pakistan from Iran.

-The officials said six local tribal police officials were killed and five wounded in an ensuing exchange of gunfire, in which one militant was also killed.Published in The Nation newspaper on 04-Feb-2014
+The officials said six local tribal police officials were killed and five wounded in an ensuing exchange of gunfire, in which one militant was also killed.This news was published in The Nation newspaper.
+Read complete newspaper of 04-Feb-2014 here.